Global Center for Technology Transfer - Who we are

 Michael Crow, President of Arizona State University and Professor, School of Public Affairs

-Barry Bozeman, Regents Professor, School of Public Affairs
+Barry Bozeman, Regents Professor Emeritus, School of Public Affairs

 Stuart Bretschneider, Foundation Professor, School of Public Affairs